roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  I glanced at her, wearing a smooth peach colored top that was hugging her tight upper half.
 On her lower half, a slim, black skirt, clinging to her smooth legs and firm ass.
 I hadn't been able to stop looking at her ass in that skirt all day.

  I kept telling myself this was done, this was over, that I didn't have to put myself through this anymore.
 Been there, done that.
 I tried to forget about her, to ignore her, but the problem was... dat ass!
 Her ass was just as juicy and perfect as ever.
 Knowing I had out-fucked this sex goddess filled me with pride.
 Knowing I had tamed that ass was a thrilling thought.
-Report_Story #13
+3